armshahs/Django_InvoicingApp/README.md

 2. Create clients by navigating to the Clients section and adding client details.
 3. Create invoices for clients, specifying the items, quantities, and prices.
 4. Track payments by recording payments against invoices.
-5. Generate invoice pdfs.
+5. Generate invoice PDFs.
-6. Send payment reminder emails with pdf attachments
+6. Send payment reminder emails with PDF attachments

 ## Contributing